jblotus/explosivewebsprogramming/source/_posts/2011-06-09-building-your-first-node-js-app-part-3-view-controller-pattern-w-mustache.md

 <p>
   }
     //inside view prototype</pre>
   This method is extremely similar to the <strong>getView()</strong> method in the sense that it takes a view name (<em>string</em>), format (<em>string</em>) and callback function.
 In fact I may wish to refactor that in the future.
 It will pull up the layout file and execute the supplied callback function, which was defined in this case by the <strong>renderView()</strong> method.
-The <strong>renderView()</strong> method will take this raw file string and compile it using Mustache, passing in the view action&#8217;s compiled html string as the data.
+The <strong>renderView()</strong> method will take this raw file string and compile it using Mustache, passing in the view action's compiled html string as the data.

   <pre class="brush:js">  //inside view prototype